grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 7: Strings

-We look at how Python stores and manipulates textual data using string
+We look at how Python stores and manipulates textual data using string variables and functions.

 8: Files